mcmxl22/PyEve/README.md

 To play the game, run the main.py script.

-css

-python main.py

 Future Work

-    Add more types of spaceships and mining lasers.
+    Add more asteroid belts with space between them.
     Add different kinds of asteroids with different materials.